What happens in rehab? A typical day in a treatment centre.

 During the afternoon, there is usually a few hours of free time.
 The resident can do what they choose and rehab centres usually offer other recreational facilities which can be used during this time.

-Activities could include exercise, team sports such as basketball, tennis and football, or swimming.
+Activities could include exercise, team sports such as basketball, tennis and football.

 Other residents may choose to use their free time to read or write, pray or meditate.

 Treatment centres will usually provide reading materials, but if you want to bring your own books, then they usually have to be self-help, or recovery orientated.

 Whether or not you will be allowed to bring your phone, tablet, laptop or other electrical devices will depend on the hospital you attend.
 Many centres now allow their patients to bring mobile phones with them.
 Learn more.

 After dinner is served, a typical evening in rehab is likely to include: